0xHabitat/tealgarden/README_REVIEW.md

 ## :trophy: Prize Structure

-Deora Team will pick the best 3 submissions through a lense of a teal/ holacracy practitioner and distribute rewards in the form of tokens.
+The Deora team will pick the best 3 submissions through a lens of a teal/holacracy practitioner and distribute rewards in the form of tokens.

 **Prizes - The top 3 submissions will receive payouts of:**